Discovering...

 Pro Tip

-These shops can also help you configure APN settings if your phone does not connect to data automatically.
+These shops can also help configure APN settings if your phone does not connect to data automatically.

 Present your passport at the carrier shop or airport kiosk.
 The staff will take a photocopy or scan it.